mfellner/cucumber-android/cucumber-example-test/README.md

 A. Include cucumber-android as a library project. cucumber-android's dependencies should be exported (i.e., included in this project).

-B. Include cucumber-android.jar and all its dependencies (i.e., the necessary .jars).
+B. Include cucumber-android-x.x-x.jar and all its dependencies (i.e., the necessary .jars).

 If you're using **ant,** first set up **cucumber-android** as described in its readme.
 Then do this: